 Why Bearded dragons need UV lighting

-You might recall the light spectrum (or the colours of the rainbow) from school, namely red, orange, yellow, green, blue, indigo, violet.
-Humans tend to see all these basic colours, but our eyes are not adapted to see the two extremes (very short and very long wavelenghts).
-Bearded dragons on the other hand CAN see light in the ultraviolet wavelengths.
-This image from wiseGEEK shows an ultraviolet enhanced photo of a flower (click to enlarge).
-Much prettier!
-Although this in a photographed example, this is how Bearded dragons see all the time – IF the flower is lit up with UV.
+When looking at the spectrum of light emitted by the sun, only a small portion is visible to humans.
+One might recall the light spectrum (or the colours of the rainbow) from school, namely red, orange, yellow, green, blue, indigo, violet.
+Humans tend to see all these basic colours, but our eyes are not adapted to see the two extremes – the very short wavelengths called ultraviolet and very long wavelengths called infrared.